 Ready to invest in smart ecommerce marketing automation, but not so ready to pick a product to build it with?
 Our side-by-side comparisons are here to make your life easy so your online shop thrives.
-So, Drip or Bronto?
+So, Drip Ecommerce CRM or Bronto?
 Get ready for honest and accurate information on both marketing automation platforms.

 Part of providing this easy-to-understand comparison is knowing things may change in the future.
 We’re committed to updating this review as either platform adds or modifies features.
 That way, you’re never left in the dark.

 Even if you decide we’re not the one for you, no hard feelings.
 This is about what is best for your company (and bottom line).
 We believe we don’t need to bamboozle or hoodwink anyone in order to get clients.
 We know the info and deets on what Drip can provide you will speak for itself.

 Each of our reviews will talk about the nine essentials of ecommerce email marketing software and how they relate to Drip and Bronto.
 Analyzing each essential point will make it easier to choose a platform that works for you.
 So, let’s see how both platforms stack up in the nine areas.